 The Graduate School

-Normally a 2.2 Honours degree or above or equivalent qualification acceptable to the University in one of the Social Sciences and/or appropriate social science research experience.
-A supporting reference may be required.
+Normally a 2.1 Honours degree or equivalent qualification acceptable to the University in a social science or related discipline.

 For information on international qualification equivalents, please check the specific information for your country.